chrishoina/db-tools-docs/ordsQuickStartGuide/quick-start.md

 * Creating a *Resource* by auto-REST-enabling the newly-created database table
 * Accessing this new Resource via `localhost`

-  > NOTE: We recommend you follow the steps in this tutorial as closely as possible, including using the specified names for schemas and database objects.
+  > **NOTE:** We recommend you follow the steps in this tutorial as closely as possible, including using the specified names for schemas and database objects.
 Once you have completed the tutorial as prescribed, feel free to try it again using alternate schema and database object names.

-#### Create a new user and REST-enable their schema
+#### Create a new user and REST-enable their schema <a id="create-a-new-user"></a>

 1. Using SQLcl, connect to your database as the `SYS` user.